donnyosborne6/GarageTrackerPro/README.md

 - Creates the SQL Agent job
 - Optionally triggers the DW load

-After placing the TSV files, simply run the master script in SSMSS (F5).
+After placing the TSV files, simply run the master script in SSMS (F5).
 Then execute the SQL Agent job:

 **'Process DW for Garage Tracker Pro'**